 - Faster burst: Shoots at higher frequency (16 vs 5.6 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Has a lens build-in, whereas the X-A2 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the X-A2 requires a separate lens.

 - More compact: Is smaller (102x58mm vs 117x67mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the X-A2).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the X-A2).

 - More modern: Is somewhat more recent (announced 4 months after the X-A2).

 Arguments in favor of the Fujifilm X-A2:

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: Larger pixels generate images with better, more accurate colors.

 - More dynamic range: Capable of capturing a wider spectrum of light and dark details.